chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 ### Theming webview content

-Webview can use CSS to change their appearance based on VS Code's current theme.
-VS Code groups themes into three categories, and adds a special class to the `body` element to indicate the current theme:
+Webview can use CSS to change their appearance based on Baosky's current theme.
+Baosky groups themes into three categories, and adds a special class to the `body` element to indicate the current theme:

 - `vscode-light` - Light themes.
 - `vscode-dark` - Dark themes.